Company behind Florida migrant children camp drops IPO plans

 Comprehensive Health Services is the company that has been running the facility since then.
 But it was bought by a Washington private equity company called DC Capital Partners last March before the Trump administration announced a policy that led to more than 2,700 children being separated from their families and placed in shelters.

-John Kelly sat on the board of DC Capital Partners right before joining the Trump administration, first as Homeland Security secretary and then chief of staff.
+John Kelly, who stepped down as President Donald Trump's chief of staff in January, sat on the board of DC Capital Partners right before joining the White House, first as Homeland Security secretary.
 He also was a member of boards of other companies that are part of the private equity firm's portfolio.

 The private equity company formed Caliburn in August by grouping Comprehensive Health Services and three other companies.

+"It doesn't seem like the equity markets are all that bad or that we had a downturn just yet," Ibrahim said.
+"My guess is big investors either don't want to be associated with this company or they are afraid the business model is not going to work out because of the negative press."

+Democratic lawmakers introduced legislation in December aimed at closing two unlicensed facilities in Homestead and Tornillo, Texas, which shut down in January after lawmakers and immigrant rights advocates pressed for the closure.

-Federal lawmakers, who toured the center last month, said they were concerned that a for-profit company was chosen to receive more children than any other facility and that some teenagers were being held there for months.
+Last month, Florida Democratic Rep. Debbie Mucarsel-Powell and other representatives toured the center and said they were concerned that a for-profit company was chosen to receive more children than any other facility and that some teenagers were being held there for months.
 The average length of stay at Homestead has gone up since last summer from 25 days last June to 67 days as of December.

-"While I'm pleased that Caliburn abandoned its plans to go public now, they are still profiting off of the Trump Administration's inhumane immigration policies," Rep. Debbie Mucarsel-Powell, a Florida Democrat whose district includes Homestead, said in a statement.
+"While I'm pleased that Caliburn abandoned its plans to go public now, they are still profiting off of the Trump Administration's inhumane immigration policies," Mucarsel-Powell, whose district includes Homestead, said in a statement.
 "Migrant children are still being locked up in Homestead, and I haven't received a clear answer why they remain there longer than at a government shelter."

-Lawmakers and immigrant rights advocates pressed for the closure of another detention camp in Tornillo, Texas, which shut down in January.

 On Tuesday, activists who staged a demonstration outside the Homestead detention center condemned the government, saying it is helping a company grow a business out of detaining children.